brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 }
 ```

-Member functions with an explicit object parameter cannot be `static` or have *cv*- or *ref*-qualifiers.
+Member functions with an explicit object parameter cannot be `static` or `virtual` and they cannot have *cv*- or *ref*-qualifiers.
+We will discuss the restriction on `static` and `virtual` in followup sections.

 A call to a member function will interpret the object argument as the first (`this`-annotated) parameter to it; the first argument in the parenthesized expression list is then interpreted as the second parameter, and so forth.